 Draughons Business College - Nashville campus was located on 8th Avenue North for more than 100 years.
 August 1981, the college moved 6 miles southeast of downtown Nashville to Plus Park Blvd.
-It remained on Plus Park Blvd until September 2015 when it moved to the current location at 560 Royal Parkway.
+It remained on Plus Park Blvd until September 2015 when it moved to the 560 Royal Parkway.
+In October 2020, the campus relocated to its current location at 750 Envious Lane.